fibo/fibo.github.io/_posts/2013-11-07-working-with-git-branches.md

 ## Checkout existing remote branch

-When you clone a repo by default `git branch` will show only *master* branch.
+When you clone a repo by default `git branch` will show only *main* branch.
 Suppose you want to work on a remote *develop* branch, launch this to check it out

 ```bash
 git checkout -b develop origin/develop